DigitalState/Camunda-Spock-Testing/BasicExample/README.md

 # Known Issues

-1. `@Deployment` can only be applied to `def` methods inside of the class.
+1.<s> `@Deployment` can only be applied to `def` methods inside of the class.
 As a result you cannot use Spock's `@Stepwise` feature to chain multiple `def` steps together for a single test/deployment.
-Still Researching other ways to implement
+Still Researching other ways to implement</s>  This has been resolved with used the @ClassRule annotation.
+See the [stepwise example](https://github.com/DigitalState/Camunda-Spock-Testing/blob/master/BasicExample/src/test/groovy/8_Stepwise/StepwiseSpec.groovy)

 # Business-centric Features: